cjbooms/fabrikt/README.md

-# Api-Ponics (Work with Apis)
+# Fabrikt - Fabricates Kotlin code from OpenApi3 specifications

-This library allows you to work with OpenApi3 specifications.
+This library generates Kotlin code from OpenApi3 specifications to ensure your code matches your API contract.